Healthcare Billing Services

 • Ohio Medicaid School Program IDEA/Medicaid Parental Consent Procedure

-IDEA/Medicaid Parental Consent relates to the sharing of student specific information in the process of billing Medicaid for services provided under the Ohio Medicaid School Program.
+IDEA/Medicaid Parental Consent relates to the sharing of student specific information in the process of billing Medicaid for services provided under the Ohio Medicaid School Program (MSP).
 Parents have the right to non-consent to the sharing of this information.
-Therapists should document for all IEP students served, but only the services for Medicaid eligible students that have a signed consent will be processed by HBS.
+Therapists/Providers should document for all IEP and School Services Plan of Care students served, but only the services for Medicaid eligible students that have a signed consent will be processed by HBS.

 There are two parts to the required IDEA/Medicaid Parental Consent.
 The first part requires that an annual Parental Notification Form be provided to parents that inform them of their rights under IDEA.
 The second part is a one-time signed Parental Consent Form (ODE PR-10) that must be signed by the parent.